Alerion Aviation: History

 In just a few years, ARI built up and managed a fleet of eight Citation 500 series and 650 series jet aircraft.
 In 1998, ARI moved to John Wayne/Orange County Airport (SNA) in Irvine, California.
-During this period, ARI grew into a well-respected aircraft management company, operating heavy and midsize jets (including such models as G-II, G-III, and G-IV from Gulfstream, the Challenger 601 from Bombardier, and the Hawker 800/700 from Hawker Beechcraft).
+During this period, ARI grew into an aircraft management company, operating heavy and midsize jets (including such models as G-II, G-III, and G-IV from Gulfstream, the Challenger 601 from Bombardier, and the Hawker 800/700 from Hawker Beechcraft).
 As its fleet expanded to include heavy jets, ARI obtained World Wide Operations Specifications and, thus, created a foundation for global expansion.

 Under new ownership in 2005, ARI returned to Long Beach Airport and expanded significantly to specialize in heavy jet management and international charters.
 In addition, the company established an FBO and a fuel farm at Long Beach.
 In the spring of 2010 ARI changed its name to JetFlite International, LLC (JFI), established an operating base on the East Coast at Farmingdale Republic Airport (FRG), and added an aircraft largely dedicated to serving the Russian market.

 After a merger with ACP Jet in 2016 the company was renamed to Alerion Aviation.

-JetFlite International has extended its services to include aircraft sales and acquisitions and has earned recognition from both Wyvern Aviation Safety Intelligence and Aviation Research Group/US (ARG/US).
+JetFlite International has extended its services to include aircraft sales and acquisitions.